 This easy meatloaf recipe is made even more delicious when you have leftovers!
-Whether you toss your leftovers into a Reynold’s Heat and Eat container or throw a slice on white bread – it’s as good the second day as it was the first!
+Whether you toss your leftovers into a tupperware or throw a slice on white bread – it’s as good the second day as it was the first!

 Now that I’m feeding 6 each night, instead of just 4, it’s rare to have leftovers from dinner.
 But there are certain meals that I make when I purposefully make too much food so we can have leftovers and this easy meatloaf recipe is one of them.
 There’s just nothing like a good leftover meatloaf sandwich on white bread!
 Is that a Southern thing?
-White bread or not, meatloaf makes great leftovers and it couldn’t be easier to enjoy when you have the new Reynolds™ Disposable Heat & Eat containers because they are perfectly sized for lunchboxes and perfect for the microwave.
+White bread or not, meatloaf makes great leftovers!

 Normally I make mashed potatoes and green beans on meatloaf night, but this week we tried another potato favorite.
 I’ve been on a mini Yukon Gold Potato kick lately and my favorite way to prepare them, and also perhaps the easiest way ever, is to throw them in a glass baking dish with carrots, a few slices of dairy-free butter, and Garlic Powder and dried Italian herbs.
 I bake them right alongside my meatloaf so they’re both perfectly cooked at about the same time.